Civil defense by country: Norway

 The Norwegian Civil Defence support the police, fire departments and health care during larger incidents which those departments do not have the manpower to handle.

 Poland

 In July 1950 the Main Headquarters of Local Anti-aircraft Defense (Komenda Główna Terenowej Obrony Przeciwlotniczej) was established at the Government Presidium, as well as structures within the provincial councils.
 In 1959, the State Defense Committee was established and had responsibility for defining and prioritizing civil defense related tasks including means and methods for preparing the civilian population, developing evacuation plans and adapting shelters to new threats, preparing conditions for the functioning of state authorities in wartime, and introducing appropriate adjustments to the organizational structures of the Main Headquarters of Local Anti-aircraft Defense.

 Portugal

-In Portugal, Autoridade Nacional de Emergência e Proteção Civil (ANEPC) works in prevention, preparation, response and recovery activities against natural and technological risks, as well as preventing and fighting rural fires.
+In Portugal, the National Emergency and Civil Protection Authority works in prevention, preparation, response and recovery activities against natural and technological risks, as well as preventing and fighting rural fires.